tayyabsayyad/opensourcetutorials.in/content/post/linuxFlavors.md

 > Which distribution should I use ?

 This is often a big question to all new Linux users.
-When you are introduced to the world of Linux and you experiment a little bit with Linux environment you might be tempted to try other Linux distributions.
+When you are introduced to the world of Linux and you experiment a little bit with Linux environment.
+You might be tempted to many other Linux distributions.

 Even I was tempted and tried lots of distributions, but then settled on Ubuntu, the reasons for that are as follows